Eye on the Sky the Vermont Weather Source Logo

 Rainfall Forecast:

-The Farm and Garden forecasts will resume on April 15, 2025.
+The growing season is near an end.
+The Farm and Garden forecasts will resume in April of 2026.

 Drying Conditions: